linsyking/messenger-manual/intro.typ

 == Messenger Modules

 There are several modules (subprojects) within the Messenger project.
-All the development of Messenger is happening on GitHub.
+All the development of Messenger is on GitHub.

 - #link("https://github.com/linsyking/Messenger")[Messenger CLI].
 A handy CLI to create the game rapidly
 - #link("https://github.com/linsyking/messenger-core")[Messenger-core].
 Core Messenger library